A Ramsey Type problem for highly connected subgraphs: Introduction

 Ramsey theory is one of the most important research areas in combinatorics.
 For any given integers $s, t$, the Ramsey number $R(s, t)$ is the smallest integer $n$, such that for any 2-edge-colored (red/blue) $K_n$, there must exist a red $K_s$ or a blue $K_t$.
 In 1930, Ramsey \cite{Ramsey30} proved the existence of Ramsey numbers.
 However, estimating Ramsey numbers is known to be notoriously challenging.

 There are many variations of the original Ramsey problem, including the one considering highly-connected subgraphs instead of cliques.
+There have been many studies concerning the existence of $k$-connected subgraphs, including Mader's \cite{Mader72} result in 1972, indicating that every graph with large average degree always contains a $k$-connected subgraph.

-A graph is $k$-connected if and only if it has more than $k$ vertices and does not have a vertex cut of size at most $k-1$.
-Let $r_c(k)$ denote the smallest integer such that every $c$-edge-colored complete graph on $r_c(k)$ vertices must contain a $k$-connected monochromatic subgraph.
+To consider the existence of $k$-connected monochromatic subgraphs in edge-colored complete graphs, we let $r_c(k)$ denote the smallest integer such that every $c$-edge-colored complete graph on $r_c(k)$ vertices must contain a $k$-connected monochromatic subgraph.
 In 1983, Matula \cite{Mat83} proved $2c(k-1)+1 \le r_c(k) < (10/3)c(k-1)+1$.
 Moreover, for 2-edge-coloring, Matula \cite{Mat83} improved the upper bound to $r_2(k) < (3+\sqrt{11/3})(k-1)+1$.
 However, Matula's result does not have any restriction on the order of the $k$-connected monochromatic subgraph.
-Bollob\'{a}s and Gy\'{a}rf\'{a}s \cite{BG08} proposed the following conjecture:
+In 2008, Bollob\'{a}s and Gy\'{a}rf\'{a}s \cite{BG08} proposed the following conjecture:

 \begin{conj} Let $k, n$ be positive integers.
 For $n > 4(k-1)$, every 2-edge-colored $K_n$ contains a $k$-connected monochromatic subgraph with at least $n-2k+2$ vertices. \end{conj}